pranay2063/DistributedSystems/Security/README.md

 **Authentication**

-    Authentication is about who the user is
-    Federated Identity, SSO
+    Authentication is about who the user is or validation of user identity Federated Identity, SSO
-    Authentication mechanisms - multi-factor, username and password, seamless
+    SSO is the ability of users to sign in to multiple apps with the same set of credentials Federation is an extension of SSO where sign on can be done for apps belonging to different organizations Authentication mechanisms - multi-factor, username and password, seamless

     Protocols - OIDC, SAML